Take your dog in a Spaceships campervan or motorhome

 If you are using a ferry as part of your road trip, please check the company's pet policies.
 Some will have pet-friendly cabins, but in some cases, your dog will need to stay in the vehicle.
 You will need to be prepared, making sure your dog has adequate ventilation, food and water.

-Your dog will also need a rabies vaccination and make sure that is carried out at least 21 days before crossing the border.
+Your dog will need to be microchipped and have a rabies vaccination that is carried out at least 21 days before crossing the border.
 This is also important for bringing your dog back into the UK.
-Without a passport or rabies vaccination, your dog may be quarantined for up to 4 months on your return to the UK.
-You can find out more about pet passports and vaccinations here.
+Without an AHC, microchip or rabies vaccination, your dog may be prevented from travelling or quarantined for up to 4 months on your return to the UK.
+You can find out more about AHCs and vaccinations here.

 Finally, check out some dog-friendly campsites.
 You'll need to plan your overnight stops at sites that accept dogs, so please check and book in advance.
 You can use our campsite finder to help you find dog-friendly sites all over Europe.
 Take a look at our campsite finder here.